What is the infant microbiome?

 1. Mode of delivery: If it’s an option, choose a vaginal delivery over a C-section birth.
 If this is not possible, try to avoid a scheduled C-section.

-Going through labor even for a short period of time before a C-section will allow the contact of the baby with vaginal microbes [16].
+Going through labor even for a short period of time before a C-section may allow the baby to come into contact with maternal microbes that would have otherwise been transferred in vaginal delivery [18].

-If this sounds overwhelming, there are ways to work around the effects of antibiotic use.
-For example, studies have found that breastfeeding can help with recovery.
+If this sounds overwhelming and you are wondering how to heal a newborn gut after antibiotics, there are ways to work around the effects of antibiotic use.
+For example, studies have found that breastfeeding may help with the recovery of the microbiome after antibiotics

 3. Diet: Diet and feeding patterns during the first years of life can impact the gut microbiome and baby development [1].